-Audubon park is a 350-acre park located in Uptown New Orleans, just across St. Charles Avenue from Tulane University.
-If you’re riding the streetcar along St. Charles it’s a great place to hop off and stretch your legs.
-Audubon Zoo is also located in Audubon Park and is the perfect place to spend an afternoon if you have kids with you.
+Audubon Park is a 350-acre park located in Uptown New Orleans, just across St. Charles Avenue from the prestigious Tulane University.
+If you’re riding the streetcar along St. Charles, it’s a great place to hop off and stretch your legs.
+The Audubon Zoo is also located in Audubon Park and is the perfect place to spend an afternoon if you have kids with you.

-Tip: If you want to visit the Aquarium and the Zoo you should book a combo ticket on Viator to save yourself about $15.
+Tip: If you want to visit the Aquarium and the Zoo, you should book a combo ticket to save yourself about $15.

-One of the best kept secrets in New Orleans is the “New Orleans Power Pass“.
-It provides free access to over 25 tours and attractions around New Orleans so it’s an awesome bargain if you want to do a lot of sightseeing.
+One of the best-kept secrets in New Orleans is the “New Orleans Pass“.
+It provides free access to over 25 tours and attractions around New Orleans.
+It’s an awesome bargain if you want to do a lot of sightseeing.
 Here are a few of the highlights:

 - Audubon Aquarium

 - Cajun Pride Swamp Tour